 - Perianal fistulas

-The Dermatology Service is headed by Dr. Elizabeth Falk, DVM, BA, DACVD.
+The Dermatology Service is headed by Dr. Elizabeth Falk, DVM, DACVD.
 She is board-certified by the American College of Veterinary Dermatology.

 To make a referral or to schedule a consultation with Dr. Falk, please call 203.595.2777.